ngntrgduc/Dictionary-Look-Up/README.md

 ## Todo & Ideas
+- [ ] Add a ROADMAP.md and move this section to that file.
+(When the extension having sufficient users 🥲)
 - [ ] Another port
     - [ ] ~~Chrome~~ (because it costs $5 to create an account 🥲)
     - [ ] Edge